-The proposed program is part of the Johns Hopkins University Whiting School of Engineering's Engineering for Professionals (JHU-EP) program, initially designed to serve the part-time graduate degree program needs of the working engineering and science professionals in the central Maryland region.
-The Master of Science in Financial Mathematics program will prepare students to enter leadership positions in the financial industry and government where they will use their financial mathematics knowledge, skills, and creativity to provide innovative solutions and develop new or improved financial products and services.
-This program will build on the existing instructional strengths of JHU-EP to provide a blend of graduate engineering knowledge with professional development education in areas such as financial risk management, portfolio management, trading and banking.
+The proposed certificate program is part of the JHU Whiting School of Engineering's Engineering for Professionals (JHU-EP) division, which seeks to serve the part-time graduate degree program needs of the working engineering and science professionals in the central Maryland region and beyond.

+The Post-Baccalaureate Certificate in Financial Risk Management program will prepare students to enter leadership positions in the financial industry and government where they will use their financial mathematics knowledge, skills, and creativity to provide innovative solutions and develop new or improved financial products and services.
+This program will build on the existing instructional strengths of JHU-EP to provide a blend of graduate engineering knowledge with professional development education in the area of financial risk management.